One man’s perspective on spirituality, religion, & God

 — Miguel Ruiz, The Four Agreements

-Our individually chosen religion or spiritual practice can remain a wonderful, positive thing as long as we remain open-minded, honest, willing, and teachable.
+Our individually chosen religion or spiritual path can remain a wonderful, positive thing as long as we remain open-minded, honest, willing, and teachable.
 We must understand and remember that none of us has all the answers.
-When we begin to believe that we have all the answers to the exclusion of others, that we belong to something akin to a “one true religion”, or that others ought to believe as we believe, our spiritual quests can be quickly derailed.
-The ego has returned with full force.
+When we begin to believe that we alone possess the ultimate truth to the exclusion of others, that we belong to something akin to a “one true religion,” or that others ought to believe as we believe, our spiritual quests can be quickly derailed.
+The ego can use anything to prop itself up, including spirituality and religion.

 One of the simplest ways to communicate the relationship of religions, spiritual paths, truth, reality, knowledge, science, etc. is through the use of Venn diagrams.
 (Remember those intersecting circles from math class?)
 Envision them as a bunch of circles – one circle for each religious tradition or spiritual path.
 Where these circles intersect – that is, the area they share in common or are in agreement – is perhaps where the truth of universal spiritual principles can be found.
 These practical, experiential aspects of belief systems are what really matter, IMHO.